yamajackr/Kotonoha/README.md

 </div>

+## Run Kotonoha on multiple cards
 To use Kotonoha for multiple cards simultaneously, first select the cards you'd like to modify in the browser window.
 Then, go to **`Edit -> Kotonoha Dialog...` from the dropdown menu, or simply use the designated short cut key)**.
 [How to use Kotonoha (Multiple cards)](https://youtu.be/xrcOHmuj-Rc "How to use Kotonoha")

+## Kotonoha Cloze sentence mode
 [How to use Kotonoha (Cloze sentence mode)](https://youtu.be/PZi7rx1YC9w "How to use Kotonoha")